northstowekarate/northstowekarate.github.io/posts/2024/07/10/index.md

 ---
 layout: base.njk
 title: Northstowe Karate Club - Second Session
-description: Northstowe Karate Clubs second session summary and additional information
+description: For our second session we focussed on rising block and outside block, finishing with kihon kata
 date: 2024-07-10
 ---
 ## Second session